fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-data-samples/overview.md

 # List of FIXM Data samples

 ## Fictitious FIXM data
 The following examples are fictitious samples.
-They represent valid FIXM data and can be used for training purpose, or for initial testing.
+They represent valid FIXM data and can be used for training purposes or for initial testing.
 These samples shall never be used operationally.

 |Example|Description|